That's when you get a front line service to take care of all customers requests. Great move!

 Connect with the group in the effort to provide the best possible service Sharing opinions, experiences and viewpoints with others in the team will strengthen professional bonds and the overall value of your company in your customers' eyes, because they will come in contact with a front line team that's homogeneous and knows how to help, regardless of the employee your customer comes in touch with.

 Make your employees feel a whole with your company.
-Help them be proactive and attentive to your customers’ needs.
-Get enthusiastic customers that will rave about you.
+Help them be proactive and attentive to your customers' needs.